 Although it's about a different topic, a related comment from Prachee Avasthi about avoiding controversial work and avoiding pushing for necessary changes when pre-tenure ingrains habits that are hard break post-tenure.
 If one wants to be "antiwork" forever, that's not a problem, but if one wants to move the needle on something at some point, building "antiwork" habits while working for a major tech company will instill counterproductive habits.

-Thanks to Fabian Giesen, Gary Bernhardt, Ben Kuhn, David Turner, Marek Majkowski, Anja Boskovic, Aaron Levin, Lifan Zeng, Justin Blank, Heath Borders, Tao L., Nehal Patel, and Jamie Brandon for comments/corrections/discussion
+Thanks to Fabian Giesen, Gary Bernhardt, Ben Kuhn, David Turner, Marek Majkowski, Anja Boskovic, Aaron Levin, Lifan Zeng, Justin Blank, Heath Borders, Tao L., Nehal Patel, @firstname.lastname@example.org, and Jamie Brandon for comments/corrections/discussion

 10x might sound like an implausibly large speedup on writing, but in a discussion on writing speed on a private slack, a well-known newsletter author mentioned that their net writing speed for a 5k word newsletter was a little under 2 words per minute (WPM).
 My net rate (including time spent editing, etc.) is over 20 WPM per doc.

 With a measured typing speed of 110 WPM, that might sound like I spend a small fraction of my time typing, but it turns out it's roughly half the time.
 If I look at my writing speed, it's much slower than my typing test speed and it seems that it's perhaps half the rate.
-If I look at where the actual time goes, roughly half of it goes to typing and have goes to thinking, semi-serially, which creates long pauses in my typing.
+If I look at where the actual time goes, roughly half of it goes to typing and half goes to thinking, semi-serially, which creates long pauses in my typing.

 If I look at where the biggest win here could come, it would be from thinking and typing in parallel, which is something I'd try to achieve by practicing typing more, not less.
 But even without being able to do that, and with above average typing speed, I still spend half of my time typing!